Killing of Evelyn Wilkinson-Lund: Second trial

 In 2009, he was retried in Montauban and a number of witnesses come forward to describe Lund's verbal abuse of his wife.
 The second trial was held in October 2009.
 He was jailed for 12 years for manslaughter.

 Third trial

 On appeal, Robert Lund was granted another retrial in 2011.
 A friend of Evelyn told the court that she regularly refused to wear her glasses or wear her seatbelt when driving.
 The prosecution claimed that the motive was financial as she had inherited a large sum of money from her first husband.
-Robert Lund suggested that his wife may had been drink driving and therefore lost control of the car and driven into the lake.
+Robert Lund suggested that his wife may had been drunk driving and therefore lost control of the car and driven into the lake.
 This was disputed that it was "medically and technically impossible" for the death to have been an accident.
 The appeal was rejected.
 In December 2011, he appealed his conviction again.